January 6, 2014

 Identifying potential mental health-related issues

 First and foremost, employers must accept work and mental health issues go hand in hand.
 A recent Danish study found that employees are far more likely to attribute depression to work related stress.
-However, mental health issues are often very difficult to identify and employers often struggle to correctly spot a member of staff dealing with mental health problems.
+But with mental health issues very often difficult to identify employers can struggle to correctly spot a member of staff dealing with mental health problems.

 Symptoms can take the form of physical issues such as a change in weight or loss of appetite.
 However, more often than not, symptoms will be psychological and can include low mood, tearfulness, pessimism and poor attention/concentration.